A game of elements, balance & alchemy for 2–5 players

 | ⚡ Amplifier One per element |

-2 × 5 | At end of game, +1 victory point for each card of the matching element in your cauldron.
+3 × 5 | Permanent.
+At end of game, +1 victory point for each card of the matching element in your cauldron (counting cards, not their values).
 Exists for all 5 elements: 🔥 🧊 ✨ 💀 🌿 |

-| 🧪 Poison | 2 | Worth −2 victory points. |
+| 🧪 Poison | 3 | Permanent.
+Worth −1 victory point at end of game. |

-| 💧 Distillate | 2 | At end of game, remove any one card of your choice from your cauldron.
-Both the Distillate and the removed card are discarded. |
+| 💧 Distillate | 3 | Permanent.
+At end of game, you may remove any one card of your choice from your cauldron.
+The Distillate and the removed card are both discarded. |

-| 🔄 Swap | 2 | Exchange one card from your personal cauldron with one card from the current potion.
-Then discard the Swap card. |
+| 🔄 Swap | 3 | One-shot.
+When you take this card, exchange one card in your cauldron with one card currently in the Market.
+Then discard the Swap. |